 German furniture maker Nils Holger Moormann has designed Kammerspiel, a space-saving living unit for people living in micro apartments.
 This all-in-one living cube is the largest furniture piece built by Moormann, and it consists of separate sleeping, eating, reading and working areas.
 Its prototype was built in collaboration with B&O.

-There is a built-in sofa with two large drawers and assorted bookshelves at one external side of the cube.
+There is a built-in sofa with two large drawers and assorted bookshelves on one external side of the cube.
 The other external side has a bicycle module with three drawers.
-In the kitchen module, a folding table and a magnetic board for writing messages has been integrated.
+In the kitchen module, a folding table and a magnetic board for writing messages have been integrated.